Model Context Protocol

 Using MCP Servers

-In the case of extensions, Zed will show a modal displaying what is required for you to properly set up a given server.
+In the case of extensions, after installing it, Zed will pop up a modal displaying what is required for you to properly set it up.
 For example, the GitHub MCP extension requires you to add a Personal Access Token.

 In the case of custom servers, make sure you check the provider documentation to determine what type of command, arguments, and environment variables need to be added to the JSON.

-To check whether your MCP server is properly installed, go to the Agent Panel's settings view and watch the indicator dot next to its name.
+To check if your MCP server is properly configured, go to the Agent Panel's settings view and watch the indicator dot next to its name.
 If they're running correctly, the indicator will be green and its tooltip will say "Server is active".
 If not, other colors and tooltip messages will indicate what is happening.

-If you want to ensure a given server will be used, you can create a custom profile by turning off the built-in tools (either all of them or the ones that would cause conflicts) and turning on only the tools coming from the MCP server.
+However, if you want to ensure a given MCP server will be used, you can create a custom profile where all built-in tools (or the ones that could cause conflicts with the server's tools) are turned off and only the tools coming from the MCP server are turned on.

 As an example, the Dagger team suggests doing that with their Container Use MCP server: